Homeowners Association (HOA): How To Weigh The Pros And Cons Before Buying

 - Whether you can rent your home on a short-term basis

-- If animals are allowed, including chickens and other “exotic” or trendy pets
+- If animals are allowed, including chickens and other “exotic” animals

 - If you can have boats or RVs parked visibly on your property